 Qualitative Disclosures: i) Views of BoD on system to ich facilitate leverage for others.
 Leverage, in simple reduce excessive leverage terms, it is the extent to which a bank funds debt relative to capital means a higher level o its assets with borrowings rather than capital.
 More f leverage. it crosses a certain point.
 Therefore, the Boa to ensure that the organization maintains a l operate with high leverage.
 But it creates risk when ard views that sound prudential controls are needed balance between its debt and equity.
-The Board also erage ratio on and above the regulatory requirements idence on the organization. ii) Policies and processes for managing excessive on and off-balance sheet leverage leverage in the banking sector which could da he following objectives: a) Constrain the build-up of amage the broader financial system and the economy any easy-to-understand and non-risk based measure. consolidated bases.
+The Board also erage ratio on and above the regulatory requirements idence on the organization. ii) Policies and processes for managing excessive on and off-balance sheet leverage The Leverage Ratio is intended to achieve the following objectives: a) Constrain the build-up of leverage in the banking sector which could damage the broader financial system and the economy b) Reinforce the risk based requirements with any easy-to-understand and non-risk based measure. consolidated bases.
 But a larger leverage rate quirement for leverage ratio was 3% on both solo and tio can decrease the profitability of banks because it .
 However, increasing the leverage ratio means that ore easily survive a financial crisis. isiness, our Bank Management takes decision about strength, the bank also prepares capital planning and iii) Approach for calculating exposure The leverage ratio is a volume-based measure total on and off-balance sheet exposures. e and is calculated as Basel III Tier I capital divided by A minimum Tier 1 leverage ratio of 3% is beir ng prescribed both at solo and consolidated level.
 Tier 1 Capital (after related deductions) Total Exposure (after related deductions) Quantitative Disclosures: Leverage Ratio 10.40% On balance sheet exposure 43,852.38 Off balance sheet exposure 5,702.40 Total exposure 49,443.99 k) Remuneration: